pongasoft/jamba-sample-gain/README.md

 ### macOS:

-- For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere
+- For simplicity, I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere

         > ./configure.py -h
-        usage: configure.py [-h] [-n] [-f] [-r] [--vst3 VST3_SDK_ROOT] [--vst2 VST2_SDK_ROOT]
-                            [-G GENERATOR] [-B BUILD_DIR] [-- <cmake_options>]
+        usage: configure.py [-h] [-n] [-f] [-r] [--vst3 VST3_SDK_ROOT] [-G GENERATOR] [-B BUILD_DIR] [-- <cmake_options>]

         positional arguments:
         cmake_options         Any options for cmake

         optional arguments:
-          -h, --help            show this help message and exit -n, --dry-run         Dry run (prints what it is going to do) -f, --force           Force a regeneration (delete and recreate build folder) --vst3 VST3_SDK_ROOT  Path to the VST3 SDK (optional) --vst2 VST2_SDK_ROOT  Path to the VST2 SDK (optional) -r, --release         Use CMake Release build type (for single-config generators) -G GENERATOR, --generator GENERATOR
+        -h, --help            show this help message and exit -n, --dry-run         Dry run (prints what it is going to do) -f, --force           Force a regeneration (delete and recreate build folder)
+        --vst3 VST3_SDK_ROOT  Path to the VST3 SDK (optional)
+        -r, --release         Use CMake Release build type (for single-config generators)
+        -G GENERATOR, --generator GENERATOR
         CMake generator (optional)
         -B BUILD_DIR, --build-dir BUILD_DIR
         Build folder (defaults to ./build)

         Notes
         ---vst3 defaults to /Users/Shared/Steinberg/VST_SDK.<JAMBA_VST3SDK_VERSION>
-          ---vst2 defaults to /Users/Shared/Steinberg/VST_SDK.<JAMBA_VST2SDK_VERSION>

         -G defaults to "Xcode" on macOS and "Visual Studio 16 2019" for Windows10 run 'cmake --help' to get the list of generators supported

         For single-config generators, Debug is used by default and can be changed with -r for Release For multi-config generators, -r is ignored

         To provide extra options to CMake you do it this way python3 configure.py -- -Wdev

         Examples
         # Specify an explicit path to the VST3 sdk and uses default generator
         python3 configure.py ---vst3 /opt/local/VST_SDK.3.7.0

         # Use default paths and uses another generator
         python3 configure.py -G "CodeBlocks - Unix Makefiles"

         # Use defaults

-        > ./configure.py
-        > cd build
+        python3 configure.py

   - In order to build, test, validate, etc... simply use the `jamba.sh` script like this:

         >   ./jamba.sh -h
           usage: jamba.sh [-hnvbdr] <command> [<command> ...] [-- [native-options]]

           positional arguments:
           command        See "Commands" section

           optional arguments:
           -h, --help     show this help message and exit -n, --dry-run  Dry run (prints what it is going to do) -v, --verbose  Verbose build